The Apple-1

 In 1976, engineer Steve Wozniak, while working at HP, built the Apple-1 computer from scratch.
 He finished his work in March 1976.
 Together with Steve Jobs and Ronald G. Wayne, both working for Atari, they founded the company Apple Computer that would make history and change the world.
 Because of many inquiries about the value of an Apple-1, here is a short evaluation.

-Draper and Achim Baqué Before Steve Wozniak created the Apple-1, he built just 13 years old a transistor-based calculator and at the age of 19 together with Bill Fernandez a computer called the Cream Soda Computer.
-Bill Werner got the chips for it.
+Draper and Achim Baqué Before Steve Wozniak created the Apple-1, he built, at just 13 years old, a transistor-based calculator and at the age of 19, together with Bill Fernandez, a computer called the Cream Soda Computer.
+Bill Werner provided the chips for it.
 Bill Fernandez introduced Steve Jobs to Steve Wozniak.

-Later Steve Wozniak and Steve Jobs sold together illegal phone phreaking boxes, called Blue Box.
-Those were invented by John Draper (aka Captain Crunch).
+Later, Steve Wozniak and Steve Jobs together sold illegal phone phreaking boxes, called Blue Boxes.
+These were invented by John Draper (aka Captain Crunch).
 Steve Wozniak (aka Crazy Pollack) met him and started to build his own Blue Boxes.
-Wozniak tried to use the Blue Box to prank the pope.
+Wozniak even tried to use the Blue Box to prank the pope.
 He called the pope claiming Henry Kissinger would speak.

-Steve Wozniak wrote in an email, that a few were made in a pre-production run.
-This is given by the pictures of the Apple #2 listed in the registry.
-Clearly a pre-series model of the Apple-1.
-None of the pre-production Apple-1 have been seen for many years.
+Steve Wozniak wrote in an email that a few were made in a pre-production run.
+This is evident from the pictures of Apple-1 #2 listed in the registry — clearly a pre-series model of the Apple-1.
+None of the pre-production Apple-1 units have been seen for many years.

-Despite so many articles about the Apple-1 designed in a garage, it happened in Steve Wozniak's apartments.
+Despite many articles claiming the Apple-1 was designed in a garage, it was actually created in Steve Wozniak's apartments.

-Sometimes a unit number showed up in articles but it seems, mostly the unit number are wrong.
-Articles claiming it was 16K, 36K etc. He moved from his apartment 16D to an upstairs apartment.
+Sometimes a unit number appears in articles, but mostly they are incorrect.
+Articles claimed it was 16K, 36K, etc. He moved from his apartment 16D to an upstairs apartment.
 His first apartment was 16D.
-The number is written from his "blue box time" as the sender in a letter from Woz.
+The number appears in a letter from his "blue box time" as the sender.
 His nickname was The Crazy Pollack (dial-a-joke).

-The Apple-1 was partly built in 16D and finish in his second apartment in another block.
-Woz stated, that he can’t remember the unit number but he was guessing 22L or 24L.
+The Apple-1 was partly built in 16D and finished in his second apartment in another block.
+Woz stated he couldn’t remember the unit number but guessed it was 22L or 24L.

-In an Homebrew Computer Club newsletter (issue number one from March 15, 1975) Woz' apartment is 36K.
-But at least in 2019 no apartment with this number exist.
-Strangely is from early 1975.
+In a Homebrew Computer Club newsletter (issue number one from March 15, 1975), Woz's apartment is listed as 36K.
+But at least in 2019, no apartment with this number existed.
+Strangely, that was from early 1975.

 Former Villa Serra Apartments

-Former Villa Serra Apartments Apple-1 Registry curator Achim Baqué checked it by himself and drove to 20800 Homestead Rd in Cupertino in August 2019.
-It is now renamed.
-In block 16 and 36 is no apartment “K”.
-Block 24 got no “K” or “L” as well.
-But, block 22 has a unit “L” and it is upstairs (which matches Woz’ information).
+Former Villa Serra Apartments Apple-1 Registry curator Achim Baqué checked it himself and drove to 20800 Homestead Rd in Cupertino in August 2019.
+It has since been renamed.
+In blocks 16 and 36, there is no apartment “K”.
+Block 24 has neither “K” nor “L”.
+But block 22 has a unit “L”, and it is upstairs (which matches Woz’s information).
 So maybe, it was 22L.

-Why is that interesting at all?
-Well, it is significant because of the IT history.
-It was the foundation stone of Apple.
+Why is this interesting at all?
+Because it's significant to IT history — it was the foundation stone of Apple.

 The motherboard was designed by Howard Cantin (an Atari employee at the time).
-Steve Jobs bought the components from Cramer Electronics (today Arrow Electronics) on a net 30 day term.
-All Apple-1’s components including IC sockets were soldered in a factory.
+Steve Jobs bought the components from Cramer Electronics (now Arrow Electronics) on net 30-day terms.
+All Apple-1 components, including IC sockets, were soldered in a factory.

 Steve Jobs' parents' home The IC chips were placed in Steve Jobs' parents' house.
-Steve Job's sister and Daniel Kottke equipped the mainboards.
-His sister made just a few before Daniel took over the work.
-She bent too many pins of the chips while watching TV.
-First 50 boards in the house, next 50 in the garage.
+Steve Jobs' sister and Daniel Kottke equipped the mainboards.
+His sister assembled just a few before Daniel took over — she bent too many chip pins while watching TV.
+The first 50 boards were done in the house, the next 50 in the garage.
 Steve Wozniak showed up about once a week and corrected any mistakes in the garage.
-As soon as a few mainboards were equipped, those were delivered to the Byte Shop.
-First price of the Apple Computer was US$ 666.66 just because Wozniak likes repeating numbers.
+As soon as a few mainboards were ready, they were delivered to the Byte Shop.
+The initial price of the Apple Computer was US$ 666.66 — simply because Wozniak liked repeating numbers.

-First Byte Shop The first 50 Apple-1 were sold to the Byte Shop, owned by Paul Terrell, who met Steve at the Homebrew Computer Club.
-Without this contact, the Apple Company might not exist.
+First Byte Shop The first 50 Apple-1 units were sold to the Byte Shop, owned by Paul Terrell, who met Steve at the Homebrew Computer Club.
+Without this contact, the Apple company might not exist.
 The Byte Shop was one of the first personal computer retailers.
-Paul Terrell was visionary and wanted to offer a fully assembled computer for little money.
-Only later did Paul Terrell realize that a complete computer in Steve Jobs' eyes meant the assembled board.
-Keyboard, cassette interface and tape recorder had to be bought.
+Paul Terrell was a visionary and wanted to offer a fully assembled computer for little money.
+Only later did he realize that a "complete" computer in Steve Jobs' eyes meant just the assembled board.
+The keyboard, cassette interface, and tape recorder had to be bought separately.

-East Coast: Later Stan Veit bought an Apple-1.
-He was the owner of the east coast's first computer store.
-He showed this computer at the Association of Computer Machinery and in the beginning nobody believed him that the Apple-1 would be a computer.
+East Coast: Later, Stan Veit bought an Apple-1.
+He was the owner of the East Coast's first computer store.
+He showcased the computer at the Association of Computer Machinery, and in the beginning, nobody believed that the Apple-1 was truly a computer.

-According to Daniel Kottke, a car dealer contacted Apple and wanted to use the Apple-1 computers for his business.
-This was by far the most lucrative idea.
-But it never happened.
+According to Daniel Kottke, a car dealer contacted Apple and wanted to use Apple-1 computers for his business.
+This could have been the most lucrative idea — but it never happened.

 PC76

-All Apple-1 came out without a case, keyboard and power supply.
+All Apple-1 units came without a case, keyboard, or power supply.

 More....

-For the first time the Apple-1 computer was presented August 28-29, 197 at the PC76 - Personal Computing Consumer Trade Fair in Atlantic City, NJ, USA (black and white picture).
+For the first time, the Apple-1 computer was presented on August 28–29, 1976 at the PC76 — Personal Computing Consumer Trade Fair in Atlantic City, NJ, USA (black and white picture).

-It was by the way the first national personal computer show.
-Steve Wozniak, Steve Jobs and Daniel Kottke presented the Apple-1 at Stan Veit's booth.
+By the way, it was the first national personal computer show.
+Steve Wozniak, Steve Jobs, and Daniel Kottke presented the Apple-1 at Stan Veit’s booth.

 Serial number (handwritten number on the back)